developer388/Books/MongoDB.md

 MongoDB converts and stores JSON objects in BSON format.
 BSON is a binary format which is more efficent for storage, query operations, compression and data types.

 ### Document Key and its Value
-* For specifying key of a document use of double quote or single quote is optional if key doesn't contain any whitespace
+* For specifying key of a document use of double quotes or single quotes is optional, if the key doesn't contain any whitespace
-* If key contains any whitespace then it needs to be enclosed between double or single quotes
+* If key contains any whitespace then key needs to be enclosed within double quotes or single quotes
-* For specifying value of a document use of use of double or single quote for string values is necessary
+* For specifying value of a document, use of double quotes or single quote for string type values is necessary

 ### Document Schema
 Documents in a mongo db collection are schemaless.